stijnklomp/fastify-template/README.md

 ## Prerequisites

-Create a `.env` file in the root directory if one does not already exist and copy the contents of the desired environment file over (`.env.development` or `.env.production`)
+Create a `.env` file in the root directory if one does not already exist and copy the contents of the desired environment file over. (`.env.development` or `.env.production`)

 ## Running the app